We approach information technology, social science, and evolution from a unified perspective

 Ted has worked for clients including 360i, AIG, AT&T, Association of International Seafood Professionals, BBDO, DC Comics, Disney, Ellis Island Immigration Museum, Fireman's Fund, Ford, General Electric, Grey, Hanna-Barbera, IBM, Lazard Frères, Lehman Brothers, Lucent, MasterCard, McCann, Merrill Lynch, MONY, NYMEX, Ogilvy, Rockefeller Group, Salomon Brothers, Sony, and Visa.

 Harvey Newman is a member of the New York City Association for Conflict Resolution and facilitates "Practicing Consciousness for the Rest of Your Life" for Dorot's University Without Walls.
 We have found that there are times in many complex projects where expert conflict mediation and reflection can enhance a project's success.
-Harvey founded the not-for-profit Circle of Life-Mastery in 2005.
+Harvey founded the not-for-profit Circle of Life-Mastery in 2005 and is currently active in Humanities Team.

 Harvey is an ordained Interfaith minister and co-founded the Association of Interfaith ministers.
 He now prefers to be called an Open Faith minister.
 In 2004, Harvey became the chairperson of A World Alliance of Interfaith Clergy serving until 2008 when he enabled them to have their first conference of Interfaith clergy.
 In 2008, he became an active member of the United Nations NGO Committee for Spirituality, Values, and Global Concerns and began meditating in the Dag Hammersjold Meditation Center in the United Nations where he met Ted Schulman.